AdobeDocs/commerce-pwa-studio/src/pages/integrations/analytics/subscribe/index.md

 # Subscribing to events

-3rd party modules can subscribe to events, allowing you to use other analytics collections schemes.
+Third-party modules can subscribe to events, allowing you to use other analytics collection schemes.

 The [venia-sample-eventing](https://github.com/magento/pwa-studio/tree/develop/packages/extensions/venia-sample-eventing) module shows how to subscribe to events.